jc19000/Acsedo_arduino_lib/README.md

 AcSeDo
 ======
 The aim of Accessible Secured Domotic is to provide a complete frameworks of tools to permit the configuration of any home automation with security, inexpensive cost, little knowledge.
-Tools
+#Tools:
-->Acsedo online module generator
+  - Acsedo online module generator
 Based on user needs permit to generate the module configuration file and the server part.
-->Acsedo server
+  - Acsedo server
 Server to manage the differents module of an installation.
 Because our security is based on unique encrytion key, server is internal.
-->Acsedo modules
+  - Acsedo modules
 Modules composed of sensor and actuator.

 Acsedo arduino lib for Arduino chip
 ===================================